narengan/cis/cli/cli-dns-record.md

   * For type `A`, `AAAA`, `CNAME`, `NS`, `TXT`, `SPF`:
     * The required fields in JSON data are `name`, `type`, `content`:
     * The optional fields are `ttl`, `proxied`:
-      * `proxied` Control whether or not traffic should flow through the security and performance functions on CIS.
+      * `proxied` Control whether traffic should flow through the security and performance functions on CIS.
 Can be used for update only.

    Sample JSON data: